 Many petroleum-contaminated facilities contain more than one discharge and these may be eligible for funding from different funding assistance programs.
 It is incumbent upon the Site Manager to be familiar with all of the reported discharges at a facility and what, if any, program eligibility applies to each of those discharges.
 The basic eligibility information can be found on the STCM screen titled “Discharge Information.”
 The Site Manager must compare the file information, and assessment information as it is collected, to attempt to apportion the eligibilities to their respective discharges.
 At times, the contamination plumes may be co-mingled and there will not be sufficient information to accurately apportion the specific contribution of each discharge to the combined plume.
-In such cases, all individual discharges would be assumed to have equal contributions.
+In such cases, costs should be shared among the eligible discharges.
 However, should there be sufficient information to accurately apportion the costs, each discharge would be subject to its specific eligibility limitations and unused funding for one would not be available to cover another.
 The simplest examples can be seen with separate and distinct plumes or where one discharge is almost fully rehabilitated before the next occurs.
 Once the Site Manager generates a recommendation on apportionment, the Section Leader should review and approve that apportionment.
 This is especially important when the different discharges have different funding CAPs (e.g., PLRIP and PCPP) or a cost share is involved (e.g., AC, PCPP, SRFA and some Consent Orders).

 Discharges recorded in STCM may have been combined with a previous discharge.
 This combined status does not apply program funding eligibility from one discharge to another or eliminate the financial responsibility that may exist for any particular discharge.